Disney World’s 50th Anniversary Guide – Dining, Shows, Rides & More

 Early Theme Park Entry & Extended Evening Hours

-Guests staying at Disney World hotels will be able to party even longer thanks to the new Early Theme Park Entry, as well as Extended Evening Hours for guests of one of Disney’s deluxe resorts.
+Guests staying at Disney World hotels are able to party even longer thanks to the new Early Theme Park Entry, as well as Extended Evening Hours for guests of one of Disney’s deluxe resorts.
 This benefit takes the place of the Extra Magic Hours, which were complicated yet popular for many years.
-Early Theme Park Entry will allow Disney resort guests to enter any of the theme parks 30 minutes early.
-In contrast, Extended Evening Hours will only be available at certain parks on select nights.
+Early Theme Park Entry allows Disney resort guests to enter any of the theme parks 30 minutes early.
+In contrast, Extended Evening Hours is only available at certain parks on select nights and is exclusively for guests staying at the deluxe resorts.

 Yes!
 It’s not every year that this beloved tourist destination turns 50.
 Needless to say, with all the fanfare and a slate of new rides and shows to enjoy, Disney World is going to be packed for its 50th, particularly at the start of the event.
 This is especially true for Magic Kingdom and Epcot, where new, highly anticipated nighttime spectaculars have recently made their debut.

-Likewise, you can also expect crowds to swell once Magic Kingdom’s TRON: Lightcycle Power Run and Epcot’s Guardians of the Galaxy: Cosmic Rewind finally open.
+Likewise, you can also expect crowds to swell once Magic Kingdom’s TRON: Lightcycle Power Run finally opens.
 Similar to how opening days are as busy as the busiest of New Year’s Eves, an attraction’s or event’s final days can also draw quite a crowd as guests rush to experience something again before it’s gone for good.
 In other words, plan on March 2023, the last month of Disney’s 50th anniversary celebration, to be just as busy as its first.

 That being said, as this is an 18-month-long celebration, we do expect crowds to wax and wane with the seasons, popular holidays, and school breaks just like any year.
 Expect the beginning of October to likely reach crowd levels comparable to Christmas and New Year’s.
 However, if you stick to less popular periods to visit, like January and February in Winter 2022 or August and September when school starts again, you shouldn’t have to fight holiday-heavy crowds.